Living Places – a new way of thinking about buildings

 Together with our partners EFFEKT and Artelia we set out to make an impact in the building industry.
 An industry accounting for up to 40% of global energy consumption and CO2 emissions.
 A platform for investors, contractors, engineers, architects, and other specialist experts to join forces in a pioneering, multidisciplinary initiative that reconnects people and the planet.

-Welcome to Living Places Copenhagen - an experimental living environment set out to demonstrate that we do not have to wait for future technology to move and improve people’s lives while being regenerative for the planet.
+Welcome to Living Places Copenhagen - an experimental living environment set out to demonstrate that we do not have to wait for future technology to improve people’s lives while being regenerative for the planet.

 Living Places Copenhagen is now open and waiting for you to explore!
 Come down to Jernbanebyen and experience the experiment for yourself.